41 Things To Do for Free When You’re Out of Ideas (and Money)

-41 Things To Do for Free When You’re Out of Ideas (and Money)**

->

-> There are three possible reasons why you would be on the lookout for free things to do.
+There are three possible reasons why you would be on the lookout for free things to do.

->

-> You are either cheap, saving money to put toward an important goal, or simply have no extra money to spare.
+You are either frugal, saving money to put toward an important goal, or simply have no extra money to spare.

->

-> When doubt creeps in, refer to this list of free things to do with friends, family, or alone as a reminder that it is possible to crush boredom and still stay frugal.
+When doubt creeps in, refer to this list of free things to do with friends, family, or alone as a reminder that it is possible to crush boredom and still stay frugal.